 Cuenca is Ecuador’s most beautiful city, with its cobblestone streets, 17th-century architecture, and traditional Spanish colonial feel.
 It’s also the cultural capital of Ecuador, with a vibrant scene for art, literature, and music.

 Cuenca is home to one of the largest expat communities in the Americas, with thousands of North Americans in residence.

 The real estate market rose strongly in Cuenca from 2002 through 2012, as expats flocked to the city and Ecuadorians chose Cuenca when returning from working abroad.
-While the expats are still coming, the flow of returning Ecuadorians has slowed down, in turn halting the dramatic price gains.
+In 2017, expats were still coming but the flow of returning Ecuadorians slowed down, halting the dramatic price gains.

-At this point, bargains are starting to emerge.
-I just saw a small apartment (800 square feet), only one block from the square, selling for just $70,000.
-That’s a great price at this location, and it rents for $550 per month… that’s a gross of 9.4%, in a market with very little overhead.
+Bargains started to emerge.
+I saw a small apartment (800 square feet), only one block from the square, selling for just US$70,000.
+That’s a great price at this location, and it rents for US$550 per month… that’s a gross of 9.4%, in a market with very little overhead.